! Below script is for Google Grow for Mediavine >

-It's important that you don't just write a detailed history of your past, but outline the skills you've developed that are relevant to the ole you are applying for and your ambitions for the future too.
+It's important that you don't just write a detailed history of your past, but outline the skills you've developed that are relevant to the role you are applying for and your ambitions for the future too.

-That way, you can highlight the skills you possess that they are looking for.
-Don't 'lie', just highlight the most relevant areas in your skill-set to the job they advertised.
-Don't waste your own or the readers time by boasting in the carpenter resume about just how good you are at roofing if you're applying for a job installing kitchens for example.
+That way, you can highlight and emphasize the skills you possess that they are looking for.
+It is not a case of lying, just highlight the most relevant areas in your skill-set to the job they advertised.
+Do not waste your own or the readers time by boasting in the carpenter resume about just how good you are at roofing if you're applying for a job installing kitchens for example..

-The layoutThe CV should be written on a computer and spell checked, it should have a front page as well as a table of contents.
+The CV should be typed up on a computer and spell checked, it should also have a front covering page tailored to the company you are applying to as well as a table of contents.

 A table of contents or index at the beginning lets the reader quickly find the information they are looking for.
 That is probably you're previous experience and qualifications.
 So it makes sense to put those two at the front, and if the reader likes what they see they'll read deeper into it to find out more about you and whether or not you are suitable for the role you've applied for.

 On page three, write a summary about yourself and the way you work.
-Employers like to hear things like; Can work within a team or be trusted to work alone, hard working, neat, punctual, reliable, ambitious, fast learning, responsible etc.
+Employers like to hear things like; "Can work within a team or be trusted to work alone", "hard-working", "neat/attention to detail", "punctual", "reliable", "ambitious", "fast learning", "responsible" etc.

 The job you are applying for might involve fairly new skills or work in an area you have little experience in.
 In this instance give examples of past experiences to highlight the skills you do have that crossover to the new role.
 This will help reassure the employer that you can quickly adapt to the work they are offering.

-Don't give a mates name and number.
-Use someone of authority who is articulate, clear speaking and who will be able to convey clearly what a credit you would be to any company.
+Don't give a mate's name and number.
+Use someone of authority who is articulate, clear speaking and who will be able to convey clearly what a credit you would be to any company that took you on.